gururock007/AI_POWERED_PIN/README.md

 - **Gemini AI API** for image recognition.
 - **Voicessr API** for text-to-speech conversion.
 - **Face Recognition** Python package for face detection.

----

-Feel free to customize this README further as per your project's needs!